Try everything: wood, pencil, ink, oil, acrylic.

 Select one of: 3 PPB 3010 Relief Printmaking 3

-Students explore a variety of textures, mark-making, and image techniques in the direct and versatile medium of relief printmaking.
-Media include linoleum and wood block, collographs, pressure printing, stenciling masks, and wood type.
-Technical information on cutting techniques, printing by hand and press, reduction and multi-block prints, overprinting, and color layering are also covered.
-Demonstrations, lectures, and field trips support course material.
+In this course students explore a variety of textures, mark-making, and image techniques in the direct and versatile mediums of relief printmaking and monotype.
+Media include linoleum and wood block, collographs, pressure printing and embossing, painting with printmaking ink, stenciling, and trace monotypes.
+Technical information on cutting techniques, printing by hand and press, reduction, multi-block and combination prints, overprinting, and color layering are all covered.
+Demonstrations, lectures, and field trips support class material.

-Prerequisites: Foundation: Drawing 1 and Foundation: 2D PPB 3015 Screenprinting 3
+Prerequisites: Foundation: Drawing 1, Foundation: 2D PPB 3015 Screenprinting 3

 Screenprinting is a direct printmaking technique that builds images from layers of color.
-Students will explore photographic, computer-generated, hand drawn and painted stencil techniques.
-Through field trips, slide lectures, print samples, and critiques, the course will provide an overview of the wide range of historical and contemporary approaches.
-Students will complete a portfolio of editioned and non-editioned prints.
-Nontoxic, water-based inks will be used.
+Students in this class explore photographic, computer-generated, hand-drawn, and painted stencil techniques.
+Through field trips, slide lectures, print samples, and critiques, the class provides an overview of the wide range of historical and contemporary approaches to screenprinting.
+Students complete a portfolio of editioned and non-editioned prints using nontoxic, water-based inks.

 Through experimentation with process and practice, including the editioning of copper plates, students use different grounds, aquatints, acids, and dry-point techniques to gain an understanding of the intaglio process.
-Line work, halftones, Xerox transfers, chine colle, color printing and photo etching are all possibilities.
+Line and tonal work, transfers, chine colle, viscosity, and color printing are all possibilities.
 Both historical and contemporary applications are explored.

 The process of lithography allows the artist to draw directly on grained lithographic limestone and aluminum plates to create printable matrices.
-Students experience both the graphic capacity and painterly possibilities of this medium through a wide range of dry and wet lithographic drawing material.
-Students develop a portfolio of print-based work emphasizing personal imagery using primarily plate lithography while incorporating Xerox transfer, traditional stone lithography, and photo and digital processes.
+Students experience both the graphic capacity and painterly possibilities of this medium through a wide range of dry and wet lithographic drawing materials.
+Students develop a portfolio of print-based work emphasizing personal imagery using plate and stone lithography while incorporating drawing, transfer, and digital processes.
 Historical and contemporary contexts are explored through lectures and field trips to museums and/or print studios.

 Prerequisites: Foundation: Drawing 1, Foundation: 2D PPB 3030 Photo Processes in Printmaking 3

-Students gain working knowledge of a variety of printmaking techniques that involve photographic and digitally generated images.
-Students explore photo-plate processes such as Z-Acryl etching, photo litho, pronto, and photo-polymer plates.
-Techniques include contact printing, halftones and four-color separations.
-Students are encouraged to experiment within a wide range of possibilities while exploring the conceptual and aesthetic exchange between printmaking and photography.
+This course enables students to gain working knowledge of a variety of printmaking techniques that involve photographic and digitally generated images.
+Students explore photo-plate processes such as Z*Acryl etching, photolithography, and photopolymer gravure plates.
+Techniques include working with halftones, four-color separation, combining photographic and hand-drawn imagery, and more advanced color printing work for students who have already studied lithography or intaglio.
+Students are encouraged to experiment within a wide range of possibilities and forms while exploring the conceptual and aesthetic exchange between printmaking and photography.

-Prerequisites: all Foundation studio requirements, one Print Paper Book course PPB 3035 Digital Printmaking 3
+Prerequisites: All foundation studio requirements PPB 3035 Digital Printmaking 3

-This course introduces students to contemporary printmaking trends in digital technology.
-The emphasis is on experimentation and discovery through various techniques including the inkjet printer as painting tool, the scanner as camera, the production of oversize prints, and repeat pattern printing.
-Through screenprinting, relief, and digital output, this course considers the shift and overlap of old and new techniques as a vital investigation in contemporary visual culture.
+This course introduces students to contemporary printmaking trends and concepts in relation to digital technology.
+Emphasis is placed on experimentation and discovery through various techniques, including exposure to CNC and laser cutter technology for making printable matrices, the inkjet printer as a painting tool, the scanner as a camera, and the production of hybrid prints that combine digital printing, papers, and fabrics with traditional print.
+Through screenprinting, relief, artists’ books, and digital output, this class considers the shift and overlap of old and new techniques as a vital investigation of contemporary visual culture.
 Contemporary artists working in digital and print-based media are discussed.